azmok/autil_monolith/README.md

 Vital functions for PHP7 development

 # How to use
-- Go to @test/ --> 'Autil.test.php'
+- Go to' @test/Autil.test.php' file
-- Read and follow instructions.
+- Read and follow instructions of that file.

 # Who this is for
 I write this functions for my php development.
 I'm proverbly intermediate level.